mfem/web/src/tutorial/index.md

 This is an optional lesson with further activities, including:

 - Write your own simple simulation starting from one of the MFEM examples
-- Visit the MFEM website to review the Features, Examples, Publications, Finite Elements pages
+- Explore additional examples and miniapps
+- Learn about integrations with other libraries and MFEM's GPU capabilities
-- Watch MFEM-related videos and seminar talks
+- Visit the MFEM website, watch MFEM-related videos and seminar talks
 - Join the MFEM organization on GitHub to contribute to the project

 <script type="text/x-mathjax-config">MathJax.Hub.Config({TeX: {equationNumbers: {autoNumber: "all"}}, tex2jax: {inlineMath: [['$','$']]}});</script>